 And as far as Yorkie colors there is a combination of them.
 Color combos for the Yorkie include tan with blue or black, or gold with black or blue.

 A Brief History of the Yorkshire Terrier Breed

-Just like Cairn Terriers, the Yorkshire Terrier temperament is comprised of stubbornness with a dash of independence.
+Just like Cairn Terriers, the Yorkie temperament is comprised of stubbornness with a dash of independence.
 Because of these attributes, Yorkies are not as easy to train as are other dogs.

 Since Yorkies can easily get bored, you must keep your training sessions short.
 It is also a good idea to inject variety into your activities to motivate her interest and enthusiasm.

 Without adequate socialization, Yorkies can become neurotic.
 In other words, they can become yappy, not hesitating to bark at everything that catches their attention.